Quantization guide

 ### BEI models (embeddings)

-Use `FP8` for embedding models for causal models.
+Use `FP8` for causal embedding models.
 Skip quantization for smaller models since the overhead isn't worth the minimal benefit and Bert is not supported.
-BEI doesn't support `FP8_KV`.
+BEI doesn't support `FP8_KV` or other `_KV` formats because encoder models have no KV cache to quantize.

 ## Calibration